 1. Child’s Pose (Balasana)

-Benefits: Stretches the ankles, hips, spine and arms.
-Encourages deeper breathing, relaxes the mind, relieves tension and anxiety.
+Benefits: Stretches the ankles, hips, spine, and arms.
+Encourages deeper breathing, relaxes the mind, and relieves tension and anxiety.
 Regulates blood flow throughout the body and keeps your internal organs young and healthy.

 2. Seated Forward Fold (Paschimottanasana)

 Hamstrings can be among the tensest muscles in your body, especially if you have a job that requires you to sit 8 hours a day.

 This pose is ideal for those who have sore lower backs and tight leg muscles.
 It’s easy to do and should be done several times a day to keep your lower body flexible and pain-free.

 Benefits: Stretches the hamstrings, spine, and shoulders.
 Lowers blood pressure, and relieves headaches, lower back pain, and symptoms associated with menstrual pain.
 Decreases depression and anxiety.
 Stimulates the liver, kidneys, and reproductive organs.

 How To: Begin seated on the mat with your legs together fully extended in front of you.

 Pull the flesh away from your sits bones so you are fully able to feel the floor beneath you.